 NumSeg tells WT_Perf how many analysis points there will be along the blade.
 The input data should be for the centers of the segments.

-The next part of this section contains a header followed by NumSeg lines defining the distributions of RElm (the distance along the blade of the center of the segment from the center of rotation), Twist, Chord, airfoil file number (AFfile), and a flag (PrntElem) to tell WT_Perf to generate element data for that segment.
+The next part of this section contains a header followed by NumSeg lines defining the distributions of RElm (the distance along the blade of the center of the segment from the center of rotation), Twist, Chord, airfoil file number (AFfile), and a flag (PrntElem) to tell WT_Perf to print output data for that blade element in the .bed file.
 If you are entering data in nondimensional form, RElm and Chord must be normalized by RotorRad.
 Enter Twist in degrees.

 Aerodynamic Data

-The air density (Rho) is always entered as a dimensional number.
+The working fluid density (Rho) is always entered as a dimensional number.
 Use either kg/m3 or slugs/ft3.
-For standard temperature and pressure at sea level, use 1.225 kg/m3 or 0.00238 slugs/ft3.
+For Standard Temperature and Pressure at sea level, use 1.225 kg/m3 or 0.00238 slugs/ft3 for air.
+For seawater use 1024 kg/m3 or 1.987 slugs/ft3.

 For calculating the Reynolds Number, we added the variable KinVisc, the kinematic viscosity.
-For Standard Temperature and Pressure at sea level, use 1.464E-05 m2/sec or 1.576E-04 ft2/sec.
+For Standard Temperature and Pressure at sea level, use 1.464E-05 m2/sec or 1.576E-04 ft2/sec for air.
+For seawater use 1.05E-06 m2/sec or 1.13E-05 ft2/sec.

 ShearExp is the exponent of the power-law wind shear.
 For the standard 1/7th power law, use 0.143.

 The airfoil tables are compatible with AeroDyn.
-Therefore, they may contain pitching-moment-coefficient data.
-If so, set the UseCm to true.
+Therefore, they may contain pitching moment coefficient and/or minimum pressure coefficient data.
+If pitching moment coefficient data is contained in the airfoil filesset UseCm to true.
+If minimum pressure coefficient data is present in the airfoil files set UseCpmin to true.
+UseCpmin must be set to true if checking for cavitation since WT_Perf predicts cavitation based off of the minimum pressure coefficient.

 On the next line, enter the number of unique airfoil-table files (NumAF).
-After that, enter the NumAF files on separate lines and enclose the strings (which may include absolute or relative paths) in quotes or apostrophes.
+After that, enter the NumAF filenames on separate lines and enclose the strings (which may include absolute or relative paths) in quotes or apostrophes.
 The next major section describes the format of the airfoil files.

 I/O Settings

+UnfPower causes the output files to be written in binary format, UnfPower should usually be set to false.

 Setting the TabDel flag to true tells WT_Perf to generate output files with tabs between the columns, instead of using fixed format.
 Tab-delimited files are best for importing into spreadsheets, while fixed-format files are best for viewing with a text editor or for printing.

+OutNines will cause values of nines (for example, power is given as 999.999) to be output in the .bed file if the solution does not converge to the specified tolerances.

+Beep enables or disables beeps when an error is encountered.

 By setting the KFact flag to true, WT_Perf will output data in the primary results file in “kilo” units.
 For example, thrust would be in kN or klbf instead of N or lbf, and power would be in kW instead of W.